 Read the instructions

 Maybe you all are great at reading instructions, but I am not.
-I’m the type of person that just jumps into something without reading all the information first.
+I’m the type of person who just jumps into something without reading all the information first.

 Sometimes it works, other times, not so much.